All Episodes

 I mean, I don't trust them.

-I mean, I was former chair of the House Intelligence Committee, and I can tell you, I mean, I don't trust the Department of Justice, I don't trust the FBI, and that doesn't mean there's not there's there's a lot of great people that work in those agencies, but this is what I spent my whole career in Congress, a large part of my career was going to the second and third world countries, working with their intelligence agencies, you know, talking about you know how to have free and fair elections, what has to happen, and and what's the number one thing.
+But this is what I spent my whole career in Congress, a large part of my career, was going to the second and third world countries, working with their intelligence agencies, talking about how to have free and fair elections, what has to happen, and what's the number one thing.

-I mean, you sat in a bunch of those meetings, I would always say, hey, you've all at the end of the day, you've got to make sure that your judicial branch is separate and your intelligence agencies never get involved in any politics.
+I would always say, hey, Yuval, at the end of the day, you've got to make sure that your judicial branch is separate and your intelligence agencies never get involved in any politics.

 The people who planted the pipe bombs, I want to know who they are.

-But I mean, this is this is crazy.
+But I mean, this is crazy.

 We interviewed Julie Kelly the other day on my podcast, and I think you've interviewed her too.

-I'm how is it possible that people are going to jail that weren't even in the damn building?
+How is it possible that people are going to jail that weren't even in the damn building?

-I mean, that's what's happening in this country, and the whole damn thing is rotting.
+I mean, that's what's happening in this country.

 But 60-year-old women with no criminal history should not be held in confinement before their trial date.

-There used to be a presumption of innocence, and there's this deafening silence from the the liberal left and the ACLUs of the world that used to be their champions and their voices.
+There used to be a presumption of innocence, and there's this deafening silence from the liberal left and the ACLUs of the world that used to be their champions and their voices.

-But on on, you know, one of the things I highlight for folks on Jan 6 is like, look at the way Colbert staff was treated.
+But on, you know, one of the things I highlight for folks on Jan 6 is like, look at the way Colbert staff was treated.

 They did the exact same thing.

-Oh, that's right, I remember that.
+I remember that.

 Barged into the office, you know, with all of his people acting like a moron, right?

-And so you know, there's a guy who's, you know, his ratings have tanked.
+And so, you know, there's a guy who's, you know, his ratings have tanked.

-I mean, if it wasn't for kind of the woke corporates who continue to fund these operations, I mean that guy wouldn't have a show.
+I mean, if it wasn't for kind of the woke corporates who continue to fund these operations, I mean, that guy wouldn't have a show.

 I mean, he doesn't have any viewers.